 Betty King, Home Economist, of World Brands Pty Ltd was one of the leading ladies of Australian cookery…the Margaret Fulton of her day.
-Unfortunately, she’s didn’t exist.
+Unfortunately, she didn’t exist.
 Betty King, ‘leading home economist’, first appeared in Australian women’s magazines in 1950 promoting Mello Chocolate Dessert.
 She went on to spruik a range of brands, supported by her ‘staff of experts’ and her ‘professional kitchen’.
-Betty King was a fictional character – a figment of some marketing executive’s imagination – no doubt inspired by the equally fictional Betty Crocker in America.
+Betty King was a f

 But her creators at World Brands hired her out to other manufacturers as well.
 Betty also introduced Australians to a new Melt’n’Mix method of cake making using Copha, a coconut fat made only in Australia and one of the principal ingredients of Chocolate Crackles.
 She also gave her ‘expert’ endorsement to…among other products… Continental packet soups, Lipton’s tea, Puffin Multi-Mix baking mix and Deb Instant Mashed Potatoes.